Last Updated on

 This is one of the reasons Indian cuisine is one of the most accessible cuisines across the world.
 It has as well SO many varieties.
 It will take months to try all the dishes, though you will skip something in any case.
-I have found some cool food festivals, that give a nice intro into Indian cuisine.
+I have put up this list of food festivals in India that will give you a nice intro to Indian cuisine.

 Restaurant Week India

 This festival gives a possibility to wider crowds to taste and appreciate the dishes, which they generally wouldn’t have taken because of the price at these restaurants.
 To sum up, if you want to try Indian cuisine from the best chefs in the best of the restaurants, then you should not miss Restaurant Week fest.

 National Street Food Festival